dustinpfister/videoground/README.md

 ## What the goals are with this project

-When it comes to what the goals are with this project I have all ready archived the core set of goals that I had in mind.
-This is the reason why I stalled with the development of R6 of videoground for a long time.
-I have been more interested in figuring out what direction I should go in terms of content rather that improving the core tool that I use to make such content.
-However I do have a few plans worked out for additional changes that should happen in the todo list.
+When it comes to what the goals are with this project I have all ready achieved the core set of goals that I had in mind.
+This is one reason why I stalled with the development of R6 of videoground for a long time.
+However now I have been more interested in figuring out what direction I should go in terms of future revisions of this project as I am using it just about every day.
+So I do have a few plans worked out for additional changes that should happen in the todo list.
 Many of these changes are for the sake of improving features that are all ready in place rather than making this project too complex as I would like to keep this tool rather minimal.
 Currently much of the additional code that I use in projects is in the from of additional scripts that I keep copies of in each content repo.
 I do not think that is such a great way of handing things though so one featured planed out at least is to have a plugin system.
+I would also like to automate some things that I am doing manually, as well as make additional work flow improvements.

 ## Frame by Frame Exporting